-Stretch those muscles and calm the mind at Pure Yoga, located in Central, Causeway Bay and Quarry Bay in Hong Kong Island, and in Tsim Sha Tsui and Mongkok in Kowloon.
+Stretch those muscles and calm the mind at Pure Yoga, located in Central, Admiralty, Causeway Bay and Quarry Bay in Hong Kong Island, and in Tsim Sha Tsui and Mongkok in Kowloon.
 For those who prefer smaller classes, the boutique studio Yoga Room is another great option.

 Pure Yoga: Various locations; Yoga Room: 3, 4 & 15/F Xiu Ping Commercial Building, 104 Jervois Street, Sheung Wan

-Take a trip to Victoria Peak
+Take a trip to The Peak

-The most iconic views of Hong Kong’s vertical cityscape can be taken in from the top of Victoria Peak, the highest point on Hong Kong Island.
+The most iconic views of Hong Kong’s vertical cityscape can be taken in from the top of The Peak, the highest point on Hong Kong Island.
 Several different observation decks provide sweeping city vistas (best appreciated on sunny days, when the mist has blown away from the Harbour).
 A historic tram trundles visitors slowly up to the top.
 Afterwards, save some time for a wander around the adjacent Hong Kong Zoological and Botanical Gardens.

 The Peak Tower, 126 Peak Road, Hong Kong